conor-dowdall/music-theory-data/README.md

 ## Community & Support

 Have a question, a suggestion, or want to report a bug?
-We'd love to hear from you!
+I'd love to hear from you!

 - **💬 Ask a Question or Share an Idea:** Use